jfrog/jfrog-cli/README.md

 ### Setup Go

 To download and install `Go`, please refer to the [Go documentation](https://golang.org/doc/install).
+Please download `Go 1.6` or above.

-Navigate to the directory where you want to create the jfrog-cli-go **<TBD Link>** project, and set the value of the GOPATH environment variable to the full path of this directory.
+Navigate to the directory where you want to create the jfrog-cli-go project, and set the value of the GOPATH environment variable to the full path of this directory.

 ### Download and Build the CLI